Colin Cunningham (swimmer): Swimming career

 He represented Great Britain at the 1972 Summer Olympics.
 There he competed in the individual 100-metre and 200-metre backstroke.
 Cunningham was also a member of the relay teams in the 4×200-metre freestyle and 4×100-metre medley.

 He represented England and won a silver medal in the 4 x 200 metres freestyle relay, a bronze medal in the 4 x 100 metres freestyle relay and another bronze medal in the 4 x 100 metres medley relay, at the 1974 British Commonwealth Games in Christchurch, New Zealand.

 At the ASA National British Championships he won the 100 metres backstroke title twice (1972, 1973) and the 200 metres backstroke title twice (1972, 1973).

 Coaching

 Colin Cunningham was a swimming coach for Rotherham Metro ASC and was the clubs chief coach until 2005 when the council didn't want to support the swimming club.
-The club then decided to run it on their own through volunteers and now a new chief coach is in charge with Colin coaching "B" Squad, seniors and masters.
+The club then decided to run it on their own through volunteers and now a new chief coach is in charge.

-He is now currently head coach at Sheffield City Swimming Club as of January 2010.
+Colin has been Head Coach of Sheffield City Swimming Club since January 2010.